afeique/error/README.md

 ## description
 This is a simple PHP class for succinctly throwing exceptions representing errors.
 Its primary usage is for throwing an exception when the expected input requirements for a function are not met.

-## comments
-* Usage information will be added at a later date.
-* Classes are not enclosed in a namespace which may lead to conflicts; user discretion is advised.

 ## license
 All code herein is under the public domain and may be used freely for any purpose, commercial or otherwise.